 There are currently a lot of unsolved problems out there, but more often than not creators are overlooking the really basic factors that are determining success or failure.
 Too much emphasis has been put on virality, especially as to how it applies to web-series.
 This post is about the basic things all independent web-series creators should think about before they actively promote their show but most do not.

 Specifically though, I’m suggesting a structure accompanying the release of a new web-series season.
 Not after the fact marketing.
 That’s because I think it’s probably as hard to rebrand a show a year after its released as it is for a car salesman to come to your house and convince you to pay 10% more for the Ford Escape you bought last year.
+But we believe we can convince you to try the best casino games that feature amazing deals and offers at the moment.
+No deposit codes with up to $50 that you can use to play for free and enjoy hefty rewards.
+Join today and get more than one bonus.

 No one cares about your show (unless you’re already famous)